Back to Directory

 Biography

-Dr. Zubair Khalid is a veterinarian and virologist with advanced training in molecular biology, viral pathogenesis, bioinformatics, and vaccine research.
-His research focuses on understanding host-pathogen interactions and developing translational approaches to control viral diseases affecting poultry and animal health.
-Dr. Khalid has extensive experience in molecular virology, genomics, and immunology, with a background in both wet-lab experimentation and bioinformatics.
+Dr. Zubair Khalid is a veterinarian and virologist with expertise in conventional virology, vaccine development and bioinformatics.
+His research focuses on host-pathogen interactions and translational strategies to control viral diseases affecting poultry and animal health, supported by extensive experience in molecular biology, genomics, immunology, and wet-lab experimentation.

 Education